IP-CAM/Basket-Capture-Extension-for-Opencart-v.2.x/README.md

-# Basket Capture Magento Extension
+# Basket Capture OpenCart Extension

 An extension for OpenCart to automatically re-engage customers who abandon their cart on your website.
 A [Basket Caputre](http://basketcapture.com) account is required to use this extension.